Causey Pike: Summit

 The summit of the fell is unique: it is a narrow ridge with the highest point being on the "knobble" but with four other smaller bumps of almost equal height further on.
 The scree slopes around the summit have yielded some fossils: trilobites, trace fossils and graptolites are found on rare occasions.
 The view from the summit is extensive with Derwentwater, the Newlands valley, Skiddaw, Blencathra and the Helvellyn range seen very well.

+Protection

+Causey Pike is within Buttermere Fells Site of Special Scientific Interest.
+The land surface of Causey Pike mountain is owned by the National Trust.

+An area of unnamed woodland clings to the hillside on the southern (Rigg Beck) side of the hill.
+It lies at an height of around 400 metres and is 5.5 hectares (13.59 acres) in size.

 Fell race

-There is an annual Causey Pike fell race which takes place in March; it starts and finishes in the Newlands Valley and has a distance of 4.5 miles (7 km) with 542 metres (1780 ft) of climbing.
-The 2005 race was won in a time of 32 minutes 51 seconds.
+There is an annual Causey Pike fell race which takes place in March; it starts and finishes at Stair in the Newlands Valley and has a distance of 4+1⁄2 mile with 542 metre of climbing..
+It climbs the fell directly via Ellas Crag and returns via the mine track in Stonycroft Gill.
+The course record for men is held by Simon Booth at 32 minutes and 14 seconds, while the women's record is held by Lizzie Adams at 37 minutes and 33 seconds.